egstar/alx-system_engineering-devops/0x00-shell_basics/README.md

 - Lists

-	- Command `ls -al ./ ../ /boot` to list all files/folders into the current, parrent and /boot directories
+	- Command `ls -al . .. /boot` to list all files/folders into the current, parrent and /boot directories

+- File type

+	- Command `file` to display the file type of the target filename.

+- We are symbols, and inhabit symbols

+	- Command `ln` to create a link for the desired file/directory.